How to Improve Working Memory: 10 Exercises That Work

 How To Improve Working Memory

-It’s a big problem because of something called the transfer effect.
+It’s easy to improve your working memory, but there are some important aspects to consider.
+The first is something called the transfer effect.
 The idea here is that nearly all working memory activities benefit you.

 But playing a memory training game doesn’t necessarily transfer to real life benefits.
 It only makes you better at playing the game.
 This effect is called near transfer.
 It happens a lot when we play video games.